A Complete Guide To AI/ML Software Testing

 As the AI gathers and analyzes this data over time, it starts noticing patterns.
 It recognizes that certain products are frequently viewed together, and that users tend to abandon their carts during specific steps in the checkout process.

-3. Test Data Generation
+3. Test data generation

-5. Visual Testing
+4. Visual Testing

-Visual testing is an entirely different arena to software testers.
-In the past, human testers had to rely on their eyes to find visual differences between how the user interface (UI) looked before it was launched and how it appeared after it was launched.
-The problem arises when we want to automate visual testing, which involves comparing the screenshots of the UI before and after it was launched:
+In the past, human testers had to rely on their eyes to find visual differences between how the UI looked before it was launched and how it appeared after it was launched.

 - The computer recognizes extremely minor, pixel-level visual inconsistencies between those screenshots as visual bugs.
 These so-called “bugs” don’t affect User Experience that much.